Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 - Medicines may be given to treat milk symptoms of an allergic reaction or to stop wheezing.
 Medicine may also be given to reduce swelling.
 Medicine called epinephrine may be prescribed in case of a severe allergic reaction.

-- If your baby is breast fed, his mother may need to stop having milk and milk products.
-As he is weaned off breastfeeding, do not give him milk until his healthcare provider says it is okay.
-He may need to be watched for an allergic reaction when he starts to get milk.
+- If your baby is breastfed, the baby's mother may need to stop having milk and milk products.
+As your baby is weaned off breastfeeding, do not give milk until the provider says it is okay.
+Your baby may need to be watched for an allergic reaction.

-- If your baby is formula fed, he will need a formula that does not contain milk protein.
-Your baby's healthcare provider can recommend an allergy-free formula that is right for your baby.
+- If your baby is formula-fed, use a formula that does not contain milk protein.
+Your baby's provider can recommend an allergy-free formula that is right for your baby.

 - If your baby is older than 1 year, treatment will first include not having milk products.
-His healthcare provider may then give him baked foods that contain milk.
+Your child's healthcare provider may then give your child baked foods that contain milk.
 This is because heat changes the milk proteins and lowers the risk for an allergic reaction.
-If your child does not have a reaction, he will be given foods such as butter or margarine.
-He will then be given cooked cheese, milk chocolate, or yogurt.
-The last step is to give him cow's milk and cheese that is not cooked.
+If your child does not have a reaction, foods such as butter or margarine will be given.
+Your child will then be given cooked cheese, milk chocolate, or yogurt.
+The last step is to give your child cow's milk and cheese that is not cooked.
 Do not give milk, milk products, or baked foods to your child without permission from your child's healthcare provider.
-Your child can have an allergic reaction quickly, even if you only give him a small amount.
+Your child can have an allergic reaction quickly, even if you only give a small amount.

 What steps do I need to take for signs or symptoms of anaphylaxis?